IceHe/lib/java/cmd/java.md

 - A semicolon (`;`) separated list of directories, JAR archives, and ZIP archives to search for class files.
 - Specifying classpath overrides any setting of the `CLASSPATH` environment variable.
-    - If the class path option isn’t used and classpath isn’t set, then the user class path consists of the current directory (`.`).
+    - If the class path option isn't used and classpath isn't set, then the user class path consists of the current directory (`.`).
 - As a special convenience, a class path element that contains a base name of an asterisk (`*`) is considered equivalent to specifying a list of all the files in the directory with the extension `.jar` or `.JAR`.
-    - _A Java program can’t tell the difference between the two invocations._
+    - _A Java program can't tell the difference between the two invocations._
     - For example, if the directory `mydir` contains `a.jar` and `b.JAR`, then the class path element `mydir/*` is expanded to `a.jar:b.JAR`, except that the order of JAR files is unspecified.
     - All `.jar` files in the specified directory, even hidden ones, are included in the list.
     - A class path entry consisting of an asterisk (`*`) expands to a list of all the jar files in the current directory.
     - The `CLASSPATH` environment variable, where defined, is similarly expanded.
     - _Any class path wildcard expansion occurs before the Java VM is started._
-    - _Java programs never see wildcards that aren’t expanded except by querying the environment, such as by calling `System.getenv("CLASSPATH")`._
+    - _Java programs never see wildcards that aren't expanded except by querying the environment, such as by calling `System.getenv("CLASSPATH")`._

 _`--disable-@files`_